 These types of stains occur inside the tooth’s structure.
 They are caused by factors during tooth development, trauma, certain medications (e.g., tetracycline antibiotics), or excessive fluoride.

 The aging process will cause our enamel to naturally wear down.
 This reveals the underlying dentin, which is yellow in color.
 This is a gradual process that will make your teeth appear yellow and more discolored over time.

 Treating Tooth Discoloration in North Liberty, IA

 Dr. Tu offers several treatment options for tooth discoloration in North Liberty, IA.
 Here is a list of the options that are available to address tooth discoloration and stains:

 - Professional Teeth Whitening: We offer professional at-home teeth whitening kits.
-It includes bleaching agents and a custom mouthpiece to lighten the color of your teeth from the comforts of your home.
+It includes bleaching agents and a custom mouthpiece to lighten the color of your teeth from the comfort of your home.
 To learn more how our whitening treatment works, see Teeth Whitening.